sorinboia/nginx-experience-aws/guide/5ingress.md

 We need to be able to route the requests to the relevant service.

-Nginx Kubernetes Ingress to save the day! :).
+Nginx Kubernetes Ingress to save the day! :)

-##### Lets start by doing the Nginx deployment.
+##### Lets start with the Nginx deployment.
-We are going to use manifests Nginx installation based on the [Nginx Ingress Controller installation guide](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).
+We are going to use the Nginx installation manifests based on the [Nginx Ingress Controller installation guide](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).
-For simplicity reason we have already prepared the installation in a single yaml file.
+For simplicity - we have already prepared the installation in a single yaml file.
 Simply run the command bellow.

 <pre>